 The prayer itself

-Please email me firstname.lastname@example.org and let me know what was the best benefit!
+I hope you will email me firstname.lastname@example.org and let me know what was the best benefit for you this week!